Skip to content

 Each extracted value is validated and normalized against its field spec:

 Results from all extraction groups are merged into a single output.
-When multiple groups extract the same field (from overlapping chunks), the reconciler uses agreement as a confidence signal:
+When multiple groups extract the same field (from overlapping chunks), the reconciler combines them and the value is scored against the schema.

 After reconciliation, any required fields still missing trigger gap filling: a broadened retry that searches up to 6 chunks with a targeted single-field prompt.
 Routing hints (look_in, patterns, prefer_contains) are stripped for the gap-fill re-route so it truly escapes whatever over-filtering the main pass ran into — the router falls back to generic type-based scoring across the full chunk pool.
 Per-field extraction_hint guidance is preserved in the prompt so the model still gets the disambiguation context.
 This catches values that were missed because the main pass's declared scope didn't include the right chunk.